 Separate from a MIDI out, this hardware passes on an exact duplicate of the information present at the MIDI In the device.
 When building more complex music systems a MIDI through makes the process a lot easier to control.

 Now that we have covered the basics it’s time to dive into how to actually use it in music production.

 For many home recording studios, the simplest setup using MIDI for music production is a keyboard/soundboard linked to a computer via a MIDI-to-USB cable or one of the cables mentioned above.

 Your computer should also have a DAW installed such as Logic Pro X. It is important to mention that most equipment comes with a keyboard but there are other types of outputs.
 Drum pads, sequencers and samplers are also other types of MIDI controllers.

 Most controllers come with dials, pads and sliders that can be assigned on the controller and also through your DAW.

 A number of other pieces of equipment can be added to this setup.
 A MIDI interface, a piece of hardware that can connect synthesizers, drum machines and other external gear together to sequence clock time, can also be added in.

 MIDI sequencers are an important part of the music production setup.
 Sequencers store information and manage audio playback.
 This is one of the main ways a MIDI is used.
 In this setup, data is sent from the sequencer to different parts of the setup and keep them synchronised with one another.

-The DAW handles most if not all the MIDI sequencer duties in most musical production projects.
-Cubase was one of the first programmes that began as a MIDI sequencer.
+The DAW handles most if not all the sequencer duties in most musical production projects.
+Cubase was one of the first programmes that began as a sequencer.

-Although MIDI was created to be used on computers, It is still possible to have a MIDI setup that is not centred around a computer.
-A hardware sequencer can be used in place for editing MIDI instead of editing on a DAW.
+Although it was created to be used on computers, It is still possible to have a setup that is not centred around a computer.
+A hardware sequencer can be used in place for editing it instead of editing on a DAW.